confluentinc/ksql/docs-md/developer-guide/joins/partition-data.md

 user id with a table of user profiles that's also keyed on a `VARCHAR` user id.
 Records with the exact same user id on both sides will be joined.

-If the schema of the columns you wish to join on do not match it may be possible to `CAST` one side to match the other.
+If the schema of the columns you wish to join on don't match, it may be possible to `CAST` one side to match the other.
 For example, if one side of the join had a `INT` userId column, and the other a `LONG`, then you may choose to cast the `INT` side to a `LONG`: